 Replace Your Roof

-A worn out or damaged roof can make the outside of your home less appealing and may also cause potential buyers to wonder about any internal water damage that may have occurred due to leaks from a damaged roof.
-A new roof can be a costly expense for a new homebuyer so having a newer roof will allow you to increase the selling price of your home.
+A worn-out or damaged roof can make the outside of your home less appealing and may also cause potential buyers to wonder about internal water damage that may have occurred due to leaks from a damaged roof.
+A new roof can be a costly expense for a new homebuyer, so replacing your roof will allow you to increase the selling price of your home.
+The average cost of replacing a roof is $8,000, with the main factors affecting price being square footage and the material you use.
+Labor can also be costly, so make sure you do your research and gather quotes from several companies to make sure you're getting the best deal.

 Update Your Landscaping